Rabies

 What is the treatment for rabies exposure?

 Rabies prevention treatment only works if it is started before symptoms appear.
-It involves getting both rabies immune globulin and the rabies vaccine.
+It usually involves getting both rabies immune globulin and the rabies vaccine.

 How can rabies be prevented?